 Next, the investing activities section breaks down the cash flow around purchasing or selling long-term assets.
 These could be anything from property to equipment to securities.
 In essence, these help grow your business, but in most cases, they demand a huge amount of capital upfront.

-Cash spent on investments is considered a cash outflow, while cash generated by the sale of an asset is a cash inflow.
+Cash spent on investments is a cash outflow, while cash received from the sale of an asset is a cash inflow.

-Here’s another example: If a business spends $5,000 on new machinery, this would be recorded as a cash outflow in the investing activities section.
+Hereโs another example: If a company spends $5,000 on machinery, it records an outgoing cash transaction in investing activities.
+If it sells equipment for $1,000, that amount is recorded as incoming cash.
 (Pro-tip: this could be an instant asset write-off for tax purposes).

 3. Financing activities